-Rio reports first coronavirus deaths as Brazil closes land borders
+Brazil records 7th coronavirus death, closes land borders

-RIO DE JANEIRO (Reuters) - Brazil’s tourist hotspot Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country’s toll to six, as Latin America’s largest nation closed more borders to visitors and the foreign minister waded into a diplomatic spat with China.
+RIO DE JANEIRO/SAO PAULO (Reuters) - Brazil’s coronavirus death toll rose to seven on Thursday, including the first fatalities in tourist hotspot Rio de Janeiro, as Latin America’s largest nation closed more borders to visitors and the foreign minister waded into a diplomatic spat with China.

-The state government said the two deaths were a 63-year-old diabetic woman in the hilly interior of Rio de Janeiro state and a 69-year-old man, also diabetic, in the city of Niteroi.
+The Rio state government said the two deaths were a 63-year-old diabetic woman in the hilly interior of Rio de Janeiro state and a 69-year-old man, also diabetic, in the city of Niteroi.

+The state of Sao Paulo later reported the death of a 77-year old man, bringing the country’s toll to seven.
+Earlier, the Health Ministry said the number of confirmed cases had risen to 621, an increase of 193 from Wednesday.

 President Jair Bolsonaro, who has faced criticism for his lax handling of an outbreak he initially called a “fantasy,” issued a decree restricting entry of foreign visitors at land borders with Argentina, Paraguay, Bolivia, Peru, Colombia, Suriname, Guyana and French Guiana.
 On Wednesday, Brazil began turning away Venezuelans at the border.

-As Bolsonaro closed borders, his foreign minister Ernesto Araujo appeared to fan the flames of a diplomatic spat with China started on Wednesday by the president’s son Eduardo who blamed the spread of the virus on a failed cover up at the initial outbreak by the Asian giant.
+As Bolsonaro closed borders, his foreign minister Ernesto Araujo appeared to fan the flames of a diplomatic spat with China started on Wednesday by the president’s son Eduardo who blamed the spread of the virus on a failed cover-up of the initial outbreak by the Asian giant.

-The Chinese Ambassador Yang Wanming demanded an apology but also retweeted a post describing the Bolsonaro family as a “huge poison”, a retweet he has since erased.
+The Chinese Ambassador Yang Wanming demanded an apology but also retweeted a post describing the Bolsonaro family as a “huge poison,” a retweet he has since erased.

 “It is unacceptable that the Chinese ambassador endorses or shares offensive posts aimed at the Brazilian head of state,” Araujo said in a statement, adding he expected a retraction.

 Araujo also said Eduardo’s comments did not reflect the government’s position.
-Eduardo later tweeted that he had not intended to offend the Chinese people.
+Eduardo later tweeted that he stood by his criticisms of China’s government but had not intended to offend the Chinese people.

 Responding to the deaths in Rio, state Governor Wilson Witzel urged people to stay indoors and to avoid gyms and beaches.